cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 Conclusions
 -----------

-%BioGears has implemented a functional renal model in conjunction with a whole-body physiology engine.
+The engine has implemented a functional renal model in conjunction with a whole-body physiology engine.
 Even with the simplified single-node nephron model, the system is able to accurately follow the overall renal transport of fluid and substances.
 The capabilities of the renal model allow for fluctuations in urine production rate, changes in blood pressure, and variations in clearance rates, as well as allowing for autogregulation with accurate responses to pressure changes and sodium concentration changes in the tubules.

 @anchor renal-futurework
 Future Work